Manchester Evening News: Trinity Mirror acquisition

 In February 2010, the Manchester Evening News was sold along with GMG's 31 other regional titles to Trinity Mirror, severing the historic link between The Guardian and the Manchester Evening News.
-The sale was valued at £44.8m – £7.4m in cash and the remainder from GMG extricating itself from a £37.4m decade-long contract with Trinity Mirror to print its regional titles.
+The sale was valued at £44.8 million: £7.4 million in cash and the remainder from GMG extricating itself from a £37.4 million decade-long contract with Trinity Mirror to print its regional titles.
 The sale of GMG's regional arm was negotiated to offset company losses, with The Guardian and its Sunday title Observer accruing losses of £100,000 a day.
-The sale was described by stockbrokers Numis as "the deal of the decade" for Sly Bailey, Trinity Mirror's chief executive, while The Guardians Steve Busfield said the sale was indicative of the declining business value of regional media, comparing the sale to that of Johnston Press's acquisition of 53 regional titles including The Yorkshire Post eight years earlier, for £560m.
+The sale was described by stockbrokers Numis as "the deal of the decade" for Sly Bailey, Trinity Mirror's chief executive, while The Guardians Steve Busfield said the sale was indicative of the declining business value of regional media, comparing the sale to that of Johnston Press's acquisition of 53 regional titles including The Yorkshire Post eight years earlier, for £560 million.

 In the year prior to the newspaper's sale, GMG had reduced the number of journalists at the newspaper to 50.
 Judy Gordon, the National Union of Journalists mother of the chapel, said: "The Guardian has not got any money of its own.
 It has only got what other people give it.
 We've made all those changes to stem the fact that our profits are dropping.
 Then they ask: 'How much can you give us now?
 Nothing?
 OK, Bye.'"

 The Manchester Evening News headquarters were relocated from Scott Place in the Spinningfields area of Manchester city centre to an existing Trinity Mirror plant in Chadderton, where other Trinity Mirror titles in North West England are printed.
 In 2013, the title surpassed 10 million monthly online readers for the first time, recording 10,613,119 visitors.

+In late 2025, The Manchester Evening News launched a paywall for the first time, but most of its content will remain accessible for free.